abinit/abinit/doc/tutorial/eph4isotc.md

 This tutorial explains how to compute electron-induced phonon linewidths in metals and how to use the McMillan equation to estimate the superconducting critical temperature $T_c$ within the isotropic Eliashberg formalism.
-We start by presenting the equations implemented in the code and their connection with the ABINIT input variables.
+We start by presenting the basic equations implemented in the code and the connection with the ABINIT variables.
 Then we discuss how to run isotropic $T_c$-calculations and how to perform typical convergence studies using hexagonal $MgB_2$ as example.